Quantifying the Internal Validity of Weighted Estimands: Causal Representation of Weighted Estimands

 We consider another class of CATE functions that restricts their heterogeneity.
-For $K \geq 0$, let This function class uniformly bounds differences of the CATE function.
-When $K=0$, the CATE function is constant, and thus equal to $\E[Y(1) - Y(0)\mid W_0=1]$.
-When $K > 0$, CATEs may differ in value, but the maximum discrepancy between two CATEs is bounded above by $K$.
-We show that restricting the CATEs to satisfy this bounded difference assumption does not remove the requirement that $a(X)$ be nonnegative, unless $K = 0$, in which case all $a(\cdot)$ functions yield a causal representation uniformly in $\mathcal{T}_\text{BD}(0)$.
-We formalize this in the next proposition.
+For $\Delta \geq 0$, let This function class uniformly bounds differences of the CATE function.
+When $\Delta=0$, the CATE function is constant, and thus equal to $\E_{W_0}[Y(1) - Y(0)]$.
+When $\Delta > 0$, CATEs may differ in value, but the maximum discrepancy between any two CATEs is bounded above by $\Delta$\@.
+We show that restricting the CATEs to satisfy this bounded difference assumption does not remove the requirement that $a(X)$ be nonnegative, unless $\Delta = 0$, in which case all $a(\cdot)$ functions yield a causal representation uniformly in $\mathcal{T}_\text{BD}(0)$.

 \begin{proposition} Let $\mu(a,\tau_0)$ be an estimand satisfying equation \eqref{eq:weighted_est_def}.
-Suppose Assumption \ref{assn:reg} holds.
-Then, $\mu(a,\tau_0)$ has a causal representation uniformly in $\mathcal{T}_\text{BD}(K)$ when $K > 0$ if and only if
+Suppose Assumption~\ref{assn:reg} holds.
+Then, $\mu(a,\tau_0)$ has a causal representation uniformly in $\mathcal{T}_\text{BD}(\Delta)$ when $\Delta > 0$ if and only if

 The estimand $\mu(a,\tau_0)$ has a causal representation uniformly in $\mathcal{T}_\text{BD}(0)$ for any $a(\cdot)$. \end{proposition}